Shaktism: Theology

-Shaktas conceive the goddess as the supreme, ultimate, eternal reality of all existence, or same as the Brahman concept of Hinduism.
-She is considered to be simultaneously the source of all creation, its embodiment and the energy that animates and governs it, and that into which everything will ultimately dissolve.
-Maha Devi said in Devi Upanishad, verse 2, "I am essentially Brahman".
-According to V. R. Ramachandra Dikshitar – a professor of Indian history, in Shaktism theology "Brahman is static Shakti and Shakti is dynamic Brahman."
+Shaktas regard Shakti as the supreme, ultimate, eternal reality of all existence—the same as the Brahman concept in wider Hinduism.
+She is simultaneously considered as the source, embodiment, and energy of the cosmos, and that into which everything ultimately dissolves.
+The Devi Upanishad verse 2 states: "I am essentially Brahman".
+According to V. R. Ramachandra Dikshitar, a professor of Indian history, in Shaktist theology, "Brahman is static Shakti and Shakti is dynamic Brahman."
+The Devi-Bhagavata Purana states: